Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Mathematical Formulation of Codable LLM Watermarking

-That is, we aim to enlarge the gap between the probability that the text $\mathbf{t}$ is generated under message $m$ and the probability that it is generated under other $m'$.\footnote{The reason why we take the form of division in Eq.~(\ref{eq: target on encoding messages}) is for successfully deriving to the optimization target to Eq.~(\ref{eq: encoding optimization problem}).} However, as we can see, the above equation only considers the target of effectively hiding message $m$ into $\mathbf{t}$, but does not take the quality of the generated text into consideration.
+That is, we aim to enlarge the gap between the probability that the text $\mathbf{t}$ is generated under message $m$ and the probability that it is generated under other $m'$.\footnote{We take the form of division in Eq.~(\ref{eq: target on encoding messages}) in order to successfully derive the optimization target to Eq.~(\ref{eq: encoding optimization problem}).} However, as we can see, the above equation only considers the target of effectively hiding message $m$ into $\mathbf{t}$, but does not take the quality of the generated text into consideration.
 Thus, we take the original text generated without embedded watermarks $\mathbf{t}^{ori}$ as a baseline for comparison, and reformulate the encoding phase as: